-‘World’s most expensive’ pint of Guinness goes on sale at Cheltenham
+Price of Guinness at Cheltenham revealed

 The Irish stout will be mixed with English sparkling wine at the Gloucestershire racecourse

-Racegoers at Cheltenham Festival will be able to drink the “world’s most expensive” pint of Guinness.
+Cheltenham Festival fans will be able to drink the “world’s most expensive” pint of Guinness.

-Online bookmaker Fitzdares has launched a blend of the Irish stout and sparkling wine that will cost drinkers £20 a pint.
+While racing enthusiasts digest all the latest tips for Day 3, they can enjoy a different drink after online bookmaker Fitzdares launched a blend of the Irish stout and sparkling wine that will cost drinkers £20 a pint.

 “Club Black Velvet” will mix the thick black beer equally with English fizz, with Fitzdares’ chief executive claiming he had concocted the beverage to celebrate the new post-brexit deal for Northern Ireland, agreed at Windsor in late February.